-Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups working on solutions for shipbuilding.
-As there is a large number of startups working on a wide variety of solutions, we decided to share our insights with you.
-This time, we are taking a look at 4 promising Additive Manufacturing Solutions.
+Our Innovation Analysts recently looked into emerging technologies and companies working on solutions for shipbuilding.
+As there is a large number of companies working on a wide variety of solutions, we want to share our insights with you.
+This time, we are taking a look at 4 promising additive manufacturing solutions.

 3D Systems – Assembly Components

 The shipbuilding supply chain stands to benefit tremendously from integrating 3D Printing solutions, known also as additive manufacturing, into their operations.
 Complex structures and metal components can be ‘printed’ faster and in an efficient manner.
 Instead of cutting and welding various alloys, spare parts and elements are produced layer-by-layer with the precise requirements.